Updated 2022 November 27

 Commercial users have access to all software updates for PixInsight version 1.x at no charge.
-This includes all bugfix, maintenance and improvement releases of the core application, and all standard modules that we publish for this version.
-Of course, we refer only to modules developed by the PixInsight Development Team (these are what we call standard modules); we cannot speak for modules authored by third-party developers.
-New standard modules extend PixInsight's functionality at a constant rate.
+This includes all bugfix, maintenance and improvement releases of the PixInsight core application, as well as all standard modules that we release for this version.
+Of course, we refer only to modules released officially as part of the standard PixInsight distribution (these are what we call standard modules); we cannot speak for modules authored by third-party developers, which may be subject to different conditions.

 We use PayPal to process all our online payments.
 Paypal allows for secure payments by bank or by credit card (Visa, Mastercard, AmEx, Discover, etc.).

 We also support manual bank transfers.
 You yourself have to transfer the funds to our bank account.
 When the money lands in our bank account, your license is processed in the usual way (you receive license activation codes, etc.).
-Please contact us if you want to pay your commercial PixInsight license by a bank transfer.
+However, be aware that, depending on countries and banks, the transfer may require a price increment to cover bank expenses.
+Please contact us first if you want to pay your commercial PixInsight license by a bank transfer.